- Aug 12, 2020

 JD.com plans to open 20 JD E-Space experience stores in first tier cities by 2025, Yan Xiaobing, Senior Vice President of JD.com and President of JD Electronics and Home Appliance, announced at the press conference on Aug.12th.

 The press conference was held to mark JD’s official ownership of home appliance chain store 5Star.
 JD completed the acquisition of the remaining 54% of equity in 5STAR.combining with the previous 46% stake, this acquisition makes 5Star a wholly-owned subsidiary of JD.com.

-“JD will also open 300 home appliance flagship stores in prefectural-level cities on a one-city-one-store basis and 5,000 stores in towns and villages by 2025,” said Yan.
+“JD will also open 300 home appliance flagship stores in second and third tier cities on a one-city-one-store basis and 5,000 stores in towns and villages by 2025,” said Yan.

 “All of these new stores, combined with the existing 15,000 JD Home Appliance Stores, will create a new offline JD (in terms of electronics and home appliance business),” he added.
 The 15,000 stores have covered 25,000 townships and 600,000 villages.

 Yan Xiaobing speaks at the ceremony on Aug.12th.

 The 20 new E-Space stores will be 50,000 and 100,000 square meters in size.
 JD’s E-Space, which made its debut on Singles Day (November 11th) 2019 in Chongqing, enables consumers to try virtually anything within the store, and provides experiences from driving go-karts, to taking baking classes and even taking washing machines for a spin with real clothes.